atsaloli/cicd/gitlab-ci/01-setting-up-ci/25-register-and-enable-Docker-runner.md

 # Register a Docker runner

-Run `sudo gitlab-runner register` using `docker` for the executor;
+Run `sudo gitlab-runner register` with `docker` for the executor;
-use `alpine` as the default docker image because it is lightweight.
+and `alpine` for the default docker image (it's lightweight).

-If you're doing the non-interactive registration, you can specify the image with `--docker-image alpine`.
+During non-interactive registration, specify the image with `--docker-image alpine`.